 Subpart C. Academic program inventory.
 Academic program inventory means the official list of academic programs offered by system colleges and universities.

 Subpart D. Credit.
-Credit means a quantitative measure of instructional time assigned to a course or an equivalent learning experience such as class time per week over an academic term.
+Credit means a quantitative measure assigned to a system college or university course offering or an equivalent learning experience that takes into consideration achieved student learning outcomes and instructional time.

 Subpart E. General education.
 General education means a cohesive curriculum defined by faculty through system college or university procedures to develop reasoning ability and breadth of knowledge through an integration of learning experiences in the liberal arts and sciences.

 Subpart A. System college and university award authority.
 System colleges and universities have authority to confer academic awards only as specified below.